davewalker60/pmdup/pages/booking-rooms.md

 We are also exploring renting the 6 Ojo De Agua Kabañas, the brown sargasso brick buildings just over the wall next to the dance circle, (to better control our surroundings during camp) and the Alaska House is available possibly both before and after camp as well.

 <span style="color:red">**PLEASE READ CAREFULLY:**</span><br>**Before completing the lodging request form, it's imperative that you carefully read this entire web page.
-Thank you!** To participate in the Hotel Las Arenas initial room selection process, you'll be required in the form to agree to the information detailed here.
+Thank you!** To participate in the initial room selection process, you'll be required in the form to agree to the information detailed here.

 <!--
 **The deadline for the Las Arenas initial room selection process has passed and room assignments are being finalized.
 There are still a couple rooms available, so to check on room availability.
 To join the waitlist, complete and submit the [Hotel Las Arenas Lodging](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} form, but hold off on sending your non-refundable $100 USD (or 1750 MXN) deposit until you hear from us.
 (We'll let you know whether you have a room or are on the waitlist as soon as we know.
 Thanks for your patience!)**
 -->
-**To participate in the initial room selection process, submit your 1750 peso ($100 USD) <span style="color:red">*per-person*</span> deposit by the April 15, 2026 deadline.** Your deposit is:
+**To participate in the initial room selection process, submit your 1750 peso ($100 USD) <span style="color:red">*per-person*</span> deposit by the April 25, 2026 deadline.** Your deposit is:
 * Non-refundable if you cancel of your own accord.
 * Non-refundable in the unlikely event of us losing our nearly $6000 hotel deposit due to circumstances beyond our control (eg, hurricane, change of hotel ownership, etc...).
 * Refundable if none of your room preferences are available and you choose to stay elsewhere.